|Goransa Temple (고란사)|

 - Group (30 or more people):

 Adults (over 19) 1,800 won / Teenagers (age 13-18) 1,000 won / Children (age 7-12) 900 won

 From Seoul Nambu Bus Terminal, take an intercity bus to Buyeo Intercity Bus Terminal.

 Located in the Busosan area, it takes five or ten minutes on foot toward the old gate of Busosan Mountain from the terminal.

-*Visitors should pass Busosanseong Fortress to get into Goransa Temple.
-Admission tickets should be purchased at the entrance of the fortress.
+*Visitors must enter Busosanseong Fortress to get to Goransa Temple.
+Admission tickets can be urchased at the entrance of the fortress.